MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As explained on Question 23, we did indeed manage to expose a simple API on cloud, also locally, but did not develop a more complex API that would expose our model or be able to do model inference.
+As explained on Question 23, we did indeed manage to expose a simple API on the Cloud, also locally, but did not develop a more complex API that would expose our model or be able to do model inference.
 The reason is that the use case of this project is for experimentation on metamodelling of scientific simulators and for that reason, there's no point in deploying the models.
+The API was deployed on Cloud Run and could be invoked by calling the URL of the API.
+The API itself is a simple API that returns a JSON response with a message "Hello, World!" or an integer that is requested, similar to the API developed during the class.
+If we would have extended the API to expose the model, we would have needed to add a POST method that would take in the input data and return the prediction of the model, for example.

 ### Question 25